 The fire signal is an audible alarm made through the fire system.
-When the alarm sounds, please follow the instructions below:
+When the fire alarm sounds and emergency lights are flashing, please evacuate the building immediately and in an orderly fashion:

-- Leave the immediate area where the hazard exists. - Use the handrails, and walk single file on the right side of the stairs.
-Do not use the elevator! - Remain calm and guiet in order to hear additional instructions. - Exit the facility and remain at least 100 feet away from the building or at an established meeting place. - Remain outside of the facility until instructed by emergency responders to re-enter. - Cooperate with emergency response personnel. - Security will alert all those entering the campus that the building is closed.
+- If possible, please take all belonging with you - Leave the immediate area where the hazard exists. - Do not use the elevator!
+Walk single file on the right side of the stairs and use the handrail when necessary. - Upon exiting the building, please gather across the street from the building, remaining at least 100 feet away from the building. - Do not re-enter the building until the fire department has given permission to do so... - Security will alert all those trying to enter the building that the building is closed.